silvasouzaadriano/react-unit-testing/README.md

-// start with query does not fail case the element is found out.
+// start with query does not fail case the element is not found out.

 // Start with get fail case the element is not found out.

-// Start with file is similar to get but it waits the element appear in the screen
+// Start with find is similar to get but it waits the element appear in the screen

 // Fire event allow trigger action in the application interface